lumimim/NeuPRINT/README.md

 ## Run Experiments

-In the released github repo, we listed the most challenging setting with **cross-animal** training/test split, where our dynamical model f is trained on three mice SB25, SB26, SB30, and for the held-out mouse SB28 for evaluation, we only finetune \phi with f fixed, and the subclass classifier is only trained on SB25/SB26/SB30.
+Multiple data split and evaluation mode you can test with this repo with modification on the main.py file:

-In our paper where we reported on Table 1 from a **single animal** (SB25) with train/val neuron split.
+1. **Single animal**: In our paper where we reported on Table 1 from a **single animal** (SB25) with train/val/test neuron split.
-Table 2 refers to **multi-animal** setting (different from the **cross-animal** setting), where all mouse are included during the training, with some neurons randomly selected are heldout for evaluations.

 Please check our description “We first evaluate our approach on one animal (SB025) across 6 sessions.
 The recordings from this animal include 2481 neurons in total.
-We then extend our analysis on functional recordings from 4 mice (SB025, SB026, SB028, SB030) across 17 sessions.”
-“We introduce a downstream classification task to predict the subclass label with supervised learning, where the neurons with subclass labels from all sessions are randomly split into train, validation and test neurons with a proportion of 80% : 10% : 10%.”
+2. **Multi-animal**: Table 2 refers to **multi-animal** setting, where all mice are included during the training, with some neurons are heldout for evaluations.
+Please check the description "We then extend our analysis on functional recordings from 4 mice (SB025, SB026, SB028, SB030) across 17 sessions."
+"We introduce a downstream classification task to predict the subclass label with supervised learning, where the neurons with subclass labels from all sessions are randomly split into train, validation and test neurons with a proportion of 80% : 10% : 10%."
+3. **Cross-animal**: The most challenging setting with **cross-animal** training/test split, where our dynamical model f is trained on three mice SB25, SB26, SB30, and for the held-out mouse SB28 for evaluation, we only finetune \phi with f fixed, and the subclass classifier is only trained on SB25/SB26/SB30.

 ```
 python main.py --exp-tag neuprint_train